What is the difference between Ddrops® vitamin D products?

 All of our Ddrops® products are made with only two high-quality ingredients.

 The base for all of our liquid vitamin D supplements is fractionated coconut oil (that has been removed from the proteins and potential allergens).
 The only other ingredient is high-grade vitamin D. There are two kinds of vitamin D available as supplements: vitamin D3 (cholecalciferol) and D2 (ergocalciferol).

 What is the difference between vitamin D3 and vitamin D2?

 The vitamin D3 in our Ddrops® liquid supplements starts as lanolin (you can read more about the source of our vitamin D3 here).
 Each drop of Vegan Ddrops® contains vitamin D2 (ergocalciferol) 1000 IU (25 mcg).
-The vitamin D2 is purified from nutritional yeast that is exposed to UV light.
+Vitamin D2 is purified from nutritional yeast that is exposed to UV light.

 Vitamin D₂ (ergocalciferol) is the form that is produced from plant and/or fungal sources.
 Vitamin D2 is sometimes used as a supplement, it is produced from plant and/or fungal sources that are exposed to light.
 Vegan Ddrops® contains vitamin D2 (ergocalciferol).
 There is some controversy about vitamin D₂ as it may be less potent in the human body as vitamin D₃ and still requires activation by the liver and kidneys.

 Which version should I give my child?
 What version should I take myself?